rubin-dp0/dp1-sci-prep-seminars/stars-and-milky-way/SL-demo_stars_milky_ways.md

-# Stars and Milky Way CMD and LC Demo
+# Stars and Milky Way CMD Demo

 For the Portal Aspect of the Rubin Science Platform at data.lsst.cloud.

 **Data Release:** DP0

-**Last verified to run:** 2025-03-03
+**Last verified to run:** 2025-04-11

-**Learning objective:** Use the ADQL interface to query for stars, generate a Color Magnitude Diagram and a Light Curve.
+**Learning objective:** Use the ADQL interface to query for stars, generate a Color Magnitude Diagram.

-**LSST data products:** `Object` catalog, `deepCoadd` image - UPDATE
+**LSST data products:** `Object` catalog, `deepCoadd` image

 **Credit:** Based on tutorials developed by the Rubin Community Science team.
 Please consider acknowledging them if this tutorial is used for the preparation of journal articles, software releases, or other tutorials.

 **Get Support:** Everyone is encouraged to ask questions or raise issues in the [Support Category](https://community.lsst.org/c/support/6) of the Rubin Community Forum.
 Rubin staff will respond to all questions posted there.

 ## Introduction

-UPDATE Strong lensing occurs when a 1) foreground galaxy is aligned with a background galaxy, 2) those two objects are close enough to each other, and 3) the lensing foreground galaxy is sufficiently massive.

-The foreground galaxy perceptibly distorts the light from the background galaxy, and the background galaxy appears magnified and multiply-imaged, or as an arc or ring, instead of its true shape.

-In this case, the background galaxy is said to be "strongly lensed".
+ This tutorial uses the Single-Table Query interface to search for bright stars in a small region of sky, and then uses the Results interface to create a color-magnitude diagram.
+ This is the same demonstration used to illustrate the Table Access Protocol (TAP) service in the first of the Notebook tutorials.
+ Beginner-level users looking for a more general overview of the Portal Aspect should refer to this Introduction to the RSP Portal Aspect.

 <img src="images/lensing_mock_pink_blue.png" alt="Lensing infographic." width="400"/>

-Figure 1: A graphic demonstrating how a distant galaxy (red) appears distorted (pink) due to the mass of a foreground galaxy (blue) from Earth's perspective (right side), and appears as a strongly-lensed object in an image (left side).
+Figure 1: Log into the Portal aspect at the RSP

 **Data Preview 0.2 vs. Data Preview 1**